 We’ve known for years that smoking is the #1 risk factor for cancer.
 We know that excessive alcohol intake can cause cirrhosis, liver and stomach cancers.
 We know that yearly mammograms and well woman exams, and prostate exams save lives.
 These are things that we can control.
 Beyond that – what is there?
 A lot actually.

 A study released last month by Tufts University reveals that diet may have been a factor in 80,110 new cases of invasive cancers that were diagnosed in the US in 2015 alone.
 For a bit of perspective – that is 5.2% of all cases diagnosed that year.
-“This is comparable to the cancer burden associated with alcohol, which is 4 to 6 percent.
-Excessive body weight, meanwhile is associated with 7 to 8 percent of the cancer burden, and physical inactivity is associated with 2 to 3 percent,” according to Science Daily.
+Science Daily tells us that this compares to the cancer burden of 4-6% produced by alcohol consumption.
+Other statistics show that obesity is responsible for 7-8% of cancers, with a sedentary lifestyle attributable to 2-3%.

 Think about that – roughly 18 to 22 percent of invasive cancers diagnosed in 2015 were in someway under our control.